thephez/dash-docs/_includes/devdoc/guide_contracts.md

 he'll be able to broadcast the refund transaction in 24 hours for a full refund.

-Now, when Alice does some work worth 1 millibitcoin, she asks Bob to create and sign a new version of the refund transaction.
-Version two of the transaction spends 1 millibitcoin to Alice and the other 99 back to Bob; it does not have a locktime, so Alice can sign it and spend it whenever she wants.
+Now, when Alice does some work worth 1 millidash, she asks Bob to create and sign a new version of the refund transaction.
+Version two of the transaction spends 1 millidash to Alice and the other 99 back to Bob; it does not have a locktime, so Alice can sign it and spend it whenever she wants.
 (But she doesn't do that immediately.)